openingscience/book/_posts/2013-08-09-open_access_state_of_the_art.md

 ---
 layout: post
 title: "Open Access: A State of the Art"
+modified_date: 15 September 2013
 authors:
  - name: Dagmar Sitek
  - name: Roland Bertelmann
    orcid: 0000-0002-5588-0290
-categories: [tools]
+category: tools
 tags: [open access]
+abstract: "Free access to knowledge is a central module within the context of Science 2.0.
+Rapid development within the area of Open Access underlines this fact and is a pathfinder for Science 2.0, especially since the October 2003 enactment of the [“Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities”](http://http://oa.mpg.de/files/2010/04/berlin_declaration.pdf)."
 ---

 > Open Access saves lives.
 <small>Peter Murray-Rust</small>

-## Abstract

-Free access to knowledge is a central module within the context of Science 2.0.
-Rapid development within the area of Open Access underlines this fact and is a pathfinder for Science 2.0, especially since the October 2003 enactment of the [“Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities”](http://http://oa.mpg.de/files/2010/04/berlin_declaration.pdf).

 ## Introduction